 We sent Colby Holiday (@worldofawanderer), one of our favourite travel bloggers, on a Mexico Real Food Adventure.
 The stakes were pretty high – Colby actually lives in Mexico.
 Here’s her guide to snacking, sipping and munching your way from Mexico City to Huatulco.

 When we walked into the market, the smoke kind of consumed us.
 It was everywhere.
 The place is called Pasillo de Humo.
 Translation: Smoke Alley.
 It’s this little alley off a market in Oaxaca, and there are vendors everywhere cooking different meats: carnitas, sausages, different types of pork and beef, fresh tasajo and cecina.
-We tried everything, of course, but the highlight was this little stall that has been women-owned and run for generations.
+We tried everything, of course, but the highlight was this little stall that has been women-owned and run for generations, an absolute hidden gem that seems like a rare find on a Mexico tour.

 Karla, our Intrepid leader, said a good rule of thumb in Mexico is the three B’s: Bueno (good), Bonito (pretty) and Barato (cheap).
 This place ticked them all.